FAQs – Frequently Asked Questions About HDF’s Programs

 Got a question about HDF’s programs or services?
 We’ve answered some of your frequently asked questions (FAQs) below.
 Scroll down to see our answers to FAQs about multifamily development projects!

 Who's eligible for the First Time Homebuyer program (FTHB)?

 HDF offers free homeownership counseling to clients looking to buy a home.
 HDF also offers down payment and closing cost assistance loans to income-qualified first-time homebuyers who are purchasing a home within HDF’s service area.

 Income eligibility is based on Household income, income of all adults who will live in the new home.
 A first-time homebuyer is someone who is buying a home for the first time or who has not owned a home at any time, anywhere in the last three years.

 All HDF products are loans that must be paid back.
 Some products require monthly payments, while others are deferred and only due when you sell or transfer the property, or refinance your first mortgage.

-No. First time homebuyers should expect to contribute some money to the home purchase.
-Depending on the loan products chosen, a borrower may need to contribute to the down payment; inspections, closing costs etc. and will be required to have funds remaining in savings after closing.
-HDF SmartMove funds are used for up to 20% of the purchase price while a first mortgage lending partner can lend up to the remaining 80%.
-Generally, borrowers should expect to contribute at least 1-3% of the purchase price.
+First time homebuyers should expect to contribute some money to the home purchase.
+Depending on the loan products chosen, a borrower may need to contribute to the down payment: pay for the appraisal, inspections, closing costs, and will be required to have funds remaining in savings after closing.
+HDF SmartMove funds are used for up to 25% of the purchase price while a first mortgage lending partner can lend up to the remaining 80%.
+Generally, borrowers should expect to contribute at least 1-3% of the purchase price

 Where can I buy a home through the FTHB program

 Using HDF’s SmartMove product, you can purchase a home anywhere in Connecticut or in New York State.
-To view a map of our current service area, please click here for Connecticut and here for New York.
+To view a map of our current service area, please for Connecticut and New York.